bturrubiates/FP-Coffee-Problem-1-Dawkins-Weasel/README.md

 ## Ouput

-The generation number and the most fit string are printed after each generation step.
+The generation number and the 'fittest' string are printed after each generational step.
 Eventually the sequence converges on the target.

 Example:
 ```